Hate reading? Watch the video! (More info here, though.)

 It has now been over a year since I posted this article!
 My treadmill is still going strong, and I still love it!
 I haven’t had to do any maintenance on the treadmill, aside from minor belt adjustments to keep it centered (easy to do).
 I have oiled the belt a couple times, but never because anything was really wrong with it.
 It has gotten louder, but doesn’t bother me, and it’s hard to remember how loud it was to begin with (and I walk faster now).
 There might be a way to fix that by opening it up.

 The stool is still uncomfortable, and I’d like to get a better one with padding.
-What I said still holds true–you don’t want to be sitting very often, so it doesn’t really matter–but I had to spend a lot of days working on lots of graphics a couple months ago, which pretty much forced me to sit down.
+What I said still holds true–you don’t want to be sitting very often, so it doesn’t really matter–but I had to spend a lot of days working on lots of graphics a couple months ago, which pretty much forced me to sit down for extended periods.
 That wasn’t good.

 I recommend a treadmill desk as highly as I did before.
 I can walk farther, faster, and never feel any pain in my legs.
 I still take small breaks to sit down after a few hours of walking.